Is Your Tap Water Safe to Drink?

 Research-Based

-Our data comes from official government sources, independent testing, and environmental reports to give you the most accurate information.
+Our data comes from official government sources, independent testing, and environmental reports to give you the most accurate water quality information available.

-We are a small independent organization, providing large amounts of water data that has been analyzed and checked using AI.
-We recommend water filtering and other clean water solutions, and are paid on an affiliate basis.
+We are a small independent organisation providing large amounts of water quality data, analysed and verified using AI.
+We recommend water filtering solutions and are paid on an affiliate basis — always transparently disclosed.

 Education Focused

-We translate complex water quality information into easy-to-understand resources that help you protect your family’s health.
+We translate complex water quality data into plain-language resources that help you understand the risks and protect your family’s health.

-• Crumbling Infrastructure: Over 2 million miles of aging water pipes in the US, many installed before WWII, leak 6 billion gallons of treated water daily and deliver contaminants through 9+ million lead service lines still in use.
+- Crumbling Infrastructure: Over 2 million miles of aging water pipes across the U.S. — many installed before WWII — leak 6 billion gallons of treated water daily and carry contaminants through 9+ million lead service lines still in use.

-• Serious Health Risks: Water contaminants cause approximately 7.1 million illnesses annually in the US, with lead causing irreversible neurological damage in children and PFAS “forever chemicals” (found in 97% of Americans) linked to cancer and organ damage.
+- Serious Health Risks: Water contaminants cause approximately 7.1 million illnesses annually in the U.S. Lead causes irreversible neurological damage in children, while PFAS “forever chemicals” — found in 97% of Americans — are linked to cancer and organ damage.

-• Regulatory Limitations: The EPA regulates just 94 contaminants despite thousands being present in US drinking water, leaving many harmful substances completely unmonitored and unchecked.
+- Regulatory Gaps: The EPA regulates just 94 contaminants despite thousands being present in U.S. drinking water, leaving many harmful substances completely unmonitored and unchecked.

 Please read – our information